Skip to content

 Grouping Result Processing

-When a query includes both grouping and time windows, a two-dimensional data structure is produced.
-Group By can be mixed with time windows, resulting in a two-dimensional array where the first dimension is the groups themselves distinguished by the grouping key, and the second dimension is the multi-time interval data within a single group.
+When a query includes both grouping and a time window, a two-dimensional data structure is produced.
+Group By can be used in combination with time windows, and the query result will be a two-dimensional array.
+The first layer of this two-dimensional array is multiple groups distinguished by grouping keys, and the second dimension is the multi-time-interval data within a single group.

 Two-dimensional data structure example: